Excitation-Energy Transfer and Vibronic Relaxation through Light-Harvesting Dendrimer Building Blocks: a Nonadiabatic Perspective: Conclusions and Outlook

 Accordingly, the quantum coherence between the two electronic states stays significant during the nonadiabatic transfer and correlated with the time evolution of the population difference for about \qty{40}{\femto\second}.
 It then decays when the system starts oscillating stochastically in the lowest-lying excited state, around its equilibrium geometry.

+From a methodological point of view, our study based on wavepacket-based quantum dynamics and \textit{ab initio} data confirms nicely most of what has been inferred so far on such systems from previous studies in the literature based on mixed quantum-classical trajectory-based dynamics and semiempirical data (as regards the most active modes, as well as the rate and the yield of EET).
+This is consistent with an almost-ballistic crossing of the conical-intersection seam (sand-in-the funnel model).
+However, our observation of an -- in fact -- double crossing suggests some subtle effects that may require a full quantum treatment if one wants to address more specifically the detailed time evolution of electronic coherence here, which is induced nonadiabatically, and seems to persist for about a few tens of femtoseconds.

 The present study could be improved on several fronts for further investigations.
 The first limit is the assumption of a \emph{sudden excitation} picture for the initial states of the dynamics calculations.
-A more rigorous treatment of the excitation from the electronic ground state, with the implementation of an explicit light-matter interaction (external electric field and molecular dipole), would be closer to an experiment dealing with EET.
+A more rigorous treatment of the excitation from the electronic ground state, with the implementation of an explicit light-matter interaction (external electric field and molecular dipole).
+This would allow a step toward realistic simulations of experiments, and could be compared to recent extensions of mixed quantum-classical trajectory-based molecular dynamics in the context of non-linear spectroscopy.\cite{hu_spectral_2021}

 The second limit concerns the dimension reduction.
 The environment (low-frequency modes, spectator modes, and possibly solvent modes) could be taken into account within a system-bath approximation.\cite{montorsi_spectroscopy_2023} Further studies including a higher-dimensional model of the system may, indeed, provide a more realistic dynamical description of IVR in a system such as m23.

+From a general perspective, we may expect electronic coherence to decay more strongly over longer times when adding extra degrees of freedom (and subsequent dissipation), but probably not so much faster during the ultrafast early dynamics (about a few tens of femtoseconds), which stays dominated by the few active vibrational modes considered in our model.
+The role of electronic coherence as a possible fingerprint for selecting EET candidates within high-dimensional systems remains to be further investigated.